 The Department of Pathology at UT Southwestern Medical Center is committed to its missions in diagnostics, research, teaching, and resident and fellowship training.
 Our facilities include approximately 54,000 square feet of lab and office space.
 Our Department comprises of 140 of the most outstanding faculty in the country and more than 50 residents and fellows.
 We are home to more than a dozen graduate students at any given time.

 Our Clinical Services

-The Department provides diagnostic services in a variety of clinical settings that include a large county hospital (Parkland Hospital), two private University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital), a tertiary care private pediatric hospital (Children’s Health℠), a large university outpatient clinic (James W. Aston Ambulatory Care Center), and the Dallas Veterans Affairs Medical Center, exposing our residents, fellows, and faculty to the full spectrum of human adult and pediatric disease.
+The Department provides diagnostic services in a variety of clinical settings that include a large county hospital (Parkland Hospital), two separate locations in the Medical District (William P. Clements Jr. University Hospital and Zale Lipshy Pavilion), a tertiary care private pediatric hospital (Children’s Health℠), a large university outpatient clinic (James W. Aston Ambulatory Care Center), and the Dallas Veterans Affairs Medical Center, exposing our residents, fellows, and faculty to the full spectrum of human adult and pediatric disease.

 Learn more about our Clinical Services